atom/atom-space-pen-views/README.md

 * `maxItems` The maximum {Number} of items to display.

+TIP: call this before `setItems` otherwise the first time the list displays it will display all the items.

 #### `::populateList`

 Extended: Populate the list view with the model items previously set by calling